hapax/hapax.github.io/assets/chuzenji.md

 Life may thrive at the margins of disorder, but this is not a theodicy.
-No application of Jarzynski's inequality, however ingenious, can restore the Library of Alexandria; no judicious separation of variables will raise the dead.
+No application of Jarzynski's inequality, however ingenious, can restore the Library of Alexandria; no judicious separation of timescales will raise the dead.
-Loss is loss is loss, and non-equilibrium processes have no say in the matter.
+Loss is loss is loss, into which life rushes headlong.

 I head back down to the main street, no plans in mind; life would mess them up anyway, as a matter of thermodynamic necessity.